2023 Best Value Nursing Master's Degree Schools in North Dakota

 Best North Dakota Schools for Affordable Quality for a Master's in Nursing

 Our analysis found Rasmussen University - North Dakota to be the best value school for nursing students who want to pursue a master’s degree in North Dakota.
-Located in the medium-sized city of Fargo, Rasmussen University - North Dakota is a private for-profit college with a small student population.
+Located in the midsize city of Fargo, Rasmussen University - North Dakota is a private for-profit school with a small student population.

-In-state tuition fees for graduate students at Rasmussen University - North Dakota are $5,615 per year.
+The average tuition and fees for an in-state graduate student at Rasmussen University - North Dakota are $5,615 a year.

-Full Nursing at Rasmussen University - North Dakota Report
+Read full report on Nursing at Rasmussen University - North Dakota

 Request Information

-UND did well in our overall quality rankings, too.
-It placed #3 on our Best Nursing Master’s Degree Schools in North Dakota list.
+UND also took the #3 spot in our Best Nursing Master’s Degree Schools in North Dakota rankings.

 Read full report on Nursing at University of North Dakota